ahoymarcus/nextjs-myjs-tech-blog/articles/cryptography-steganography-and-cryptanalysis-overview-2022-04-07.md

+### Kerckhoff's Principles for Cryptosystem

+In the turial about Cryptography from [TutorialsPoint](https://www.tutorialspoint.com/cryptography/cryptosystems.htm), the site brings a example from an important development to the theory and study of cryptography by a 19th century Dutch cryptographer by the name A. Kerckhoff.

+And in his assessment for a secure cryptography system, he says that as long as the 'secret key' was kept safe, the system should be completely secure, even when everything else from it was public known.

+There are 6 principles by Kerckhoff:

+1. The cryptosystem should be unbreakale practically, if not mathematically.
+2. Falling of the cryptosystem in the hands of an intruder should not lead to any compromise of the system.
+3. The key should be easily communicable, memorable, and changeble.
+4. The ciphertext should be transmissible by telegraph, that is, any such unsecure channel.
+5. The encryption apparatus and documents should be portable and operable by a single person.
+7. Finally, it is necessary that the system be easy to use, requiring neither mental strain nor the knowledge of a long series of rules to observe.´

+`The second rule is currently known as Kerckhoff principle.
+It is applied in virtually all the contemporary encryption algorithms such as DES, AES, etc. These public algorithms are considered to be thoroughly secure.
+The security of the encrypted message depends solely on the security of the secret encryption key.
+Keeping the algorithms secret may act as a significant barrier to cryptanalysis.
+However, keeping the algorithms secret is possible only when they are used in a strictly limited circle.` [TutorialsPoint](https://www.tutorialspoint.com/cryptography/cryptosystems.htm)

 ### Modern Cipher System

 In modern ciphersystems data is represented digitally by strings of binary digits (bits), instead of the direct manipulation over the message.
 And the ciphersystem can be divided into 2 groups depending on the type of process used to process the strings by the information system: